tayaee/estimate-boston-house-price-ols/README.md

 ### Option 1: Using GitHub Codespaces (for repository owners/contributors)
 * **Fork** the repository.
 * Use **GitHub Codespaces** to edit and run the project directly in your browser.
-* The Streamlit application web1.py will be accessible at a dynamic URL, such as `https://curly-broccoli-qv445qp5w6h45jv-8501.app.github.dev` (example URL).
+* The Streamlit application `web1.py` will be accessible at a dynamic URL, such as `https://curly-broccoli-qv445qp5w6h45jv-8501.app.github.dev` (example URL).

 ### Option 2: Using Streamlit Community Cloud (for repository owners/contributors)
 * **Sign up** for the **Streamlit Community Cloud**.
-* Create a new application with web1.py, referencing the GitHub repository.
+* Create a new application with `web1.py`, referencing the GitHub repository.
 * The Streamlit application will run at a URL like `https://estimate-boston-house-price-ols.streamlit.app/` (example URL).

-### Option 3: Using Local Python Environment
+### Option 3: Using Local Python with Streamlit
 * Ensure **Python 3.11+** is installed.
 * Install the dependency manager **`uv`**.
 * Run `make-venv-uv.bat` to set up the virtual environment.